Indian motorbikes have a cult following in a most surprising place … a little town right at the bottom of New Zealand.

 But every November, the population explodes for a weekend, as 20,000 motorcycles roar down the wide straight streets of this sleepy little town.

-This is the Burt Munro bike rally.
+Welcome to the Burt Munro bike rally.

 Invercargill is the birthplace of New Zealand motorcycling hero Burt Munro.

-Burt loved Indian motorcycles.
+Burt loved Indian motorbikes.

-And riding very fast.
+And he also loved riding very fast.

 That’s pretty impressive, alright.